ZCC1997Git/SodShockTube_cuda/README.md

-# SOD-ShockWave Solver
+# SOD-ShockTube Solver

-solve the sod shock wave problem using CPU and CUDA
+solve the sod shock Tube problem using CPU and CUDA

 # using method